Fernando Daniel: 2017: Festival da Canção and first original single

 In 2017, he was invited by the Portuguese composer Henrique Feist to sing his song "Poema a Dois" in Festival da Canção and try to represent Portugal in the Eurovision Song Contest 2017.
 He finished in 5th place on the Final.
 The Grand Finale was eventually won by Salvador Sobral, who sang "Amar Pelos Dois", that ended up winning the contest.

 In July 2017, Fernando Daniel released his first original single, "Espera", which was included in the soundtrack for the Portuguese telenovela "A Herdeira".
 "Espera" was included in his first studio album, Salto, which was released in March 2018.

 2019: MTV EMA winner

 In 2019, Fernando won the Best Portuguese Act award at the 2019 MTV Europe Music Awards receiving the prize at the live event in Seville.

-2021–present: The Voice Kids coach and Junior Eurovision Song Contest composer
+2021–present: The Voice Kids & The Voice coach and Junior Eurovision Song Contest composer

-Since 2021, he has been one of the four coaches of the children's version of The Voice Portugal.
+From 2021 to 2023, he was featured as a coach on the children's version of The Voice Portugal.
 His first season was the second season in this format, becoming the first The Voice Portugal winner to become a coach.
 His contestant, Simão Oliveira, won the contest and represented Portugal in the Junior Eurovision Song Contest 2021 in Paris.
 Fernando was later on selected by RTP1 as the composer of the song.
 Later that year, it was announced that Fernando would return in 2022 as a coach.
-In his second season, his contestant, Maria Gil, won the series, making him the winning coach for two consecutive seasons.
+In his second season, his contestant, Maria Gil, won the finale, making him the winning coach for two consecutive seasons.
+In 2023, Fernando returned for season 4, his third season as a coach on The Voice Kids.
+In the fourth season of the show altogether, Daniel's contestant, Júlia Machado, won the season, making him the winning coach for the third consecutive season.
+He became the first coach in any variation of the Portuguese version of the show to win more than two consecutive seasons.
+In 2024, it was revealed that Daniel would not return as a coach for season 5, being replaced by Nininho Vaz Maia.

+In 2023, he became a coach on season 11 of the main version of The Voice Portugal, seven years after he won the show.
+His final contestant, Guilherme Baptista, finished in third place in the season finale.
+He returned as a coach for season 12 in the fall of 2024.
+Daniel's artist Rafael Ribeiro won the season, marking Daniel's first win as a coach on the main version of the show.
+With four wins across all variations of the show, he tied with Marisa Liz as the most winning coach in the show's history.